 I became qualified in 2015 and promptly after started working for primary, secondary and specialist NHS services.
 I had the honour of working with people from various walks of life and have significant clinical experience with acute and chronic psychological distress, such as anxiety, mood, personality and eating difficulties, as well as complex trauma and psychosis.

-I started my private practice in 2017 where I focused on my independent psychoanalytic training and practice (Freudian and Lacanian) and in integrating CBT and psychoanalysis.
+I started my private practice in 2017 where I focused on my independent psychoanalytic training and practice (Freudian and Lacanian) and on integrating CBT and psychoanalysis.
 I strongly believe that there is a need to focus on unconscious processes and the role they play in our lives.

 In 2019 I joined Headstrong Counselling as Head of Clinical Services and senior supervisor.
 I had the privilege of training students of psychology and psychotherapy exercise their passion for the clinical work but also helped expand access to psychological therapy services for the public.